Edit

 Windows Terminal portable mode disclaimer example

-Disabling Portable mode
+Disabling portable mode

-Upgrading a Portable mode Install
+Upgrading a portable mode installation

-You can upgrade a portable mode installation of Windows Terminal by moving the .portable marker file and the settings directory to a newly-extracted unpackaged version of Windows Terminal.
+You can upgrade a portable mode installation of Windows Terminal by moving the .portable marker file and the settings directory to a newly extracted unpackaged version of Windows Terminal.